I am stoked that it’s totally eco friendly though! Well, except the leaves, maybe one day I’ll dry some out and use them instead!

 as I did, you can get it pretty cheap online or you may have some in your nativity decorations.
 If you want to do this next year, you can always pick up candy corn on clearance after Halloween at a super cheap clearance price (who doesn’t love clearance!?!).

 I wanted it to be a little taller than just the table, so I made a stand out of cans, then put a towel over them and a tray on top.
 The towel keeps it from scratching the tray.
 Of course, this is absolutely not a requirement, it looks great on the table directly as well!

 I took an old scrub top I had that was solid brown and covered the tray with it.
 I just folded it in so that no one wo

 uld notice it was a shirt, no one even gave it a second thought.

-The Mason jar was first filled it partially with dried beans, then stuck the sticks in the way I wanted and filled the rest of the jar.
+was first filled it partially with dried beans, then stuck the sticks in the way I wanted and filled the rest of the jar.

 In the middle are pistachio shells that Chief Zoo Keeper so kindly put in a jar instead of throwing away.
 When I saw the jar, I was pleased for once that he doesn’t clean up after himself!